danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 <!-- .element: data-id="code-animation" -->

 Note:
-- When using Typescript you can dynamically design the props being passed in by naming them.
+- When using Typescript you can design the data type being passed in as the prop
+- Which also give your IDE more clues on what the object contains
+- Better dev exp (itellisense, visual aids etc)
+- --
 - You can end up repeating yourself if you are designing your props in the component file
 - But the real value is if you pull the props into it's own object, and then you can share it amongst multiple areas
-- Which also give your IDE more clues on what the object contains
-- Better dev exp (itellisense, visual aids etc)

 ---